IoannisGkanatsios/Sentinel-1_incidence_angle_normalization/README.md

   - Cross-polarized band (calibrated in db units)
   - Incidence angle

   If the Sentinel-1 data is not in the format described above, the user can run the bash script `S1_preprocessing.sh`.
 It takes the raw GRD Sentinel-1 data and follows a series of steps (based on the graphs created in SNAP) to pre-process the data.
-It outputs the pre-processed SAR image which contains the 3 bands mentioned above
+It outputs the pre-processed SAR image which contains the 3 bands mentioned above.
+There are two graphs in the **graphs** folder.
+The one named named **s1_preprocessing_land.xml** is used to pre-process Sentinel-1 data over land.
+The one named named **s1_preprocessing_ocean.xml** is used to pre-process Sentinel-1 data over ocean

 ```